-5. One very important consideration in applying this matrix is that an ADS (except one at SAE Level 5) is designed to perform the DDT only within its ODD.
-Except for momentary situations where an ODD element is missing (e.g., an ADS reliant on lane markngs encounters a short stretch of road with obscured markings), an ADS will not perform the DDT outside of its ODD and for safety reasons should not do so.
-Therefore, track and real world testing of an ADS must occur in a test environment within the ODD of the ADS or one that sufficiently replicates the relevant ODD elements.

 6. ‘If encountered’ as used in the table above would indicate that real-world testing would not seek to assess the particular requirement but would do so if it occurred during a test.
 Some situations are clearly undesirable from a safety perspective on public roads.
 However, given that real-world testing inherently involves uncontrolled parameters, critical traffic situations could organically occur and in this case, the performance with regard to the specific requirement should be assessed.
 Safety during testing on public roads should also be taken into account, and the assessor or the driver should ensure they can take over the driving task if needed.

 7. Instead of “Yes” or “If encountered”, the table might also be structured to provide more information on the intended objective(s) of the test.
 For example: